haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ### Make a virtual environment (with Python 3.9)
 In terminal, create a new virtual environment.
-Replace path/to/venv below with your chosen path and name of your virtual environment -- this will create a new folder.
+Replace path/to/venv below with your chosen path and name of your virtual environment -- this will create a new directory.

 ```
 python3.9 -m venv path/to/venv